AppliedLogicSystems/ALSProlog/6-ObjectPro:-Object-Oriented-Programming.md

 The acceptable keywords, together with their associated Value types, are the following:
 ````
 name       - atom
-subclassOf - atom (name of a (parent) classe)
+subClassOf - atom (name of a (parent) class)
 addl_slots - list of atoms (names of local slots)
 defaults   - list of default values for slots
-consorts   - list of constraint expressions for slots
+constrs    - list of constraint expressions for slots
 export     - yes or no
 action     - atom
 ````
-The name equation and the subclassOf equation are both required.
+The name equation and the subClassOf equation are both required.

 The ObjectPro system pre-defines one top-level class named genericObjects;
 all classes are ultimately subclasses of the genericObjects class. genericObjects provides one visible slot, myName, which is always instantiated to the object’s name.
 Several other slots, normally non-visible, are also provided.

-A class is said to be an immediate subclass of the (parent) class named in the subclassOf equation.
+A class is said to be an immediate subclass of the (parent) class named in the subClassOf equation.
 The relation subclass is the transitive closure of the immediate subclass relation.

 The atoms on the addl_slots list specify slots in the structure defining the state of objects which are instances of this class.
 These new slot names must not be slot